hi5ve/koa-api-mapper/README.md

 # koa-api-mapper
-Koa middleware that aggragates and maps remote api calls
+Koa middleware that aggregates and maps remote api calls

+Task just was started